 Are forests super organisms connected "in a network" by mushrooms?

 Fungal expressions of consciousness are certainly very simple.
-But they align with an emerging consensus that, while the human mind may be particular in its refinements, it is typical in its cellular mechanisms.
+But they do align with an emerging consensus that, while the human mind may be particular in its refinements, it is typical in its cellular mechanisms.
 Fungal consciousness experiments are exciting to mycologists because they have given way to the study of behavior within the broader field of fungal biology research.

 Those who study animal behavior do so without referring to the molecular interactions of their muscles; likewise, mycologists can learn a lot about mushrooms simply by paying more attention to what they do.